 You probably have a bunch of different feelings, thoughts, and ideas when the topic of the Bible comes up.

-And yet, we see a repeated theme in the Bible, that Scripture should be an integral part of our lives.
+Regardless of your present relationship with the Bible, in it we see a repeated theme: Scripture should be an integral part of our lives.

 Scripture should be on our hearts.